Sweet Slumber: 7 Simple Tips to Improve Your Sleep

 2. Avoid all screen time at least 1 hour before bed.
 We’re all likely familiar with the side effects of blue light and how disruptive it is to sleeping so limited device time is helpful.

 3. Create an environment in your bedroom that’s conducive to sleep.
 For me, this means that my bedroom is dimly lit, cool in temperature and quiet.
-I often diffuse lavender essential oil while I sleep and I always use eye shades so that I’m in complete darkness (I’ve linked up my faves of these products).
+I often diffuse lavender essential oil while I sleep and I always use eye shades so that I’m in complete darkness.

 4. Wear pjs to bed!
 This is an important visual cue for your brain and body that signals sleep is coming!
 Try to put your pjs on a bit before going to bed so your body knows what’s coming next.

-5. Do relaxing activities before bed such as taking a warm bath or shower, reading a book (not an ebook), meditating or gentle stretching or having a cup of chamomile tea.
+5. Do relaxing activities before bed such as taking a warm bath or shower, reading a book (not an ebook), meditating, gentle stretching or having a cup of chamomile tea.

 6. Avoid caffeine at least 8-10 hours before you plan on sleeping.